caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 <br/>

-<b>Other:</b> Beside downloading individual bands, _raw zip file_ and _quicklook file of the image_ also can be download by selecting this option.
+<b>Other:</b> Beside downloading individual bands, _"raw zip file"_ and _"quicklook file of the image"_ also can be download by selecting this option.